-January 21 is Blue Monday.
-Dr. Cliff Arnall, a researcher at University of Cardiff’s Center for Lifelong Learning, devises a formula that uses a variety of emotional and stress factors, to proclaim January 21 to be the most depressing day of the year in 2019.
+Dr. Cliff Arnall, a researcher at University of Cardiff’s Center for Lifelong Learning, has devised a formula that uses a variety of emotional and stress factors, to proclaim January 18 to be the most depressing day of the year in 2021.
 To make things worse, studies show that there are more heart attacks on Mondays than any other day of the week.

-What factors determine that today is the most depressing day of the year?
+What factors determine that January 18 (Blue Monday) is the most depressing day of the year?

 - Low Light.
 Low light levels and bad weather combine to create Seasonal Effective Disorder